 Board of Directors

 Eliza Leighton is the co-founder of Stand for Children.
-In 2001, after five years of leadership with Stand, Eliza left Stand to attend Yale Law School.
+In 2001, after five years of leadership with Stand, Leighton left Stand to attend Yale Law School.
 Upon graduation, she went to work for a legal services organization for Latino immigrants in Prince George's County, Maryland.
-Eliza now serves as an independent consultant.
+Leighton now serves as an independent consultant.

 Looking for information on the Stand for Children Leadership Center Board?
 Click here.